FIRE Journeys around the Globe

 Akili Dada became comfortable asking funders for what they needed, and relationships shifted from purely transactional and project-based, to transformational, and became grounded in an exchange of ideas and mutual learning.
 The team was able to build a strong financial position, resulting in a series of multi-year grants with few restrictions, healthy reserves and ownership of real estate.

 Legal Resources Centre (South Africa)

 In recent years, this landmark organization struggled to stay financially healthy and keep up with their funding requirements.
 In 2019 a new team emerged that developed a plan to re-ignite the organization with a focus on a new strategy and goals, a reputation-building communications strategy and a new integrated financial infrastructure with clear benchmarks and financial health indicators.
-Through this work, the LRC has turned itself around and is returning once more to be a leading and dynamic public law organization.

 Action for Hope (MENA Region)